ombline/lab-beach-finder/readme.md

   - Add a marker in the map
   - If there is another marker, remove it before add the new one

-## Iteration #3: Save beach status
+## Iteration #3: Save Beach Status

 Now we are going to add the flags container.
-This container will have three buttons with an image each one, that will allow the users select which is the current status of each beach.
+This container will have three buttons with an image in each one, that will allow the users select the current status of each beach.

-The flags have to appear just when we are showing a beach in the map.
-By default, the beach has to be empty, and it has to change its color in two moments:
+The flags will appear only when we are showing a beach on the map.

+By default, the status will be empty, and it will change its color on two different events:

 - On button hover.
 - When the users clicks on the button.

 Once the users clicks on the button, we have to save the beach and its status in the database.
-First of all we are going to check out if the beach already exists.
+First we are going to check if the beach already exists.
 If it exists, we will update the item in the collection.
 If it doesn't exist, we will create it.

 The beach model in our database will have the following structure: